rohan472000/GCP-ACE-certification/README.md

 # Google Cloud Platform - Associate Cloud Engineer Certification Guide [[Link]](https://github.com/rohan472000/GCP-ACE-certification)

-This guide provides an overview of the topics covered in the Google Cloud Platform (GCP) Associate Cloud Engineer Certification exam, along with relevant resources and sample questions to help you prepare for the exam.
+Welcome to the Google Cloud Platform (GCP) Associate Cloud Engineer Certification Guide.
+This guide provides a comprehensive overview of the topics covered in the GCP Associate Cloud Engineer Certification exam, along with relevant resources and sample questions to help you prepare for the exam and ace it with flying colors!

-## Exam Overview

-The GCP Associate Cloud Engineer Certification exam tests your ability to deploy and manage GCP services and infrastructure, including virtual machines, Kubernetes clusters, storage solutions, and more.

 The exam consists of multiple choice and multiple select questions and lasts for 2 hours.
 To pass the exam, you must earn a score of 70% or higher.

 # Exam Topics

 The exam covers the following topics:

-- Managing Compute Engine resources
-- Managing Google Kubernetes Engine resources
-- Managing Cloud Run resources
-- Managing storage and database solutions
+- Configuring_access_and_security
-- Managing networking resources
+- Deploying_implementing_cloud_solution
-- Monitoring and logging
+- Ensuring_successful_operation_of_a_cloud_solution
-- Managing identity and access management (IAM)
-- Managing service accounts
+- Planning_configuring_a_cloud_solution
-- Viewing audit logs
+- Setting_up_cloud_solution_environment

-more...............

 For each topic, this guide provides a brief overview of the tasks involved and relevant resources to help you prepare.